ivanovamir/StudyBuddy-site/README.md

-# My first site on Django
+# My first site on Django :point_down:

 ## Technologies used in this project:
 - HTML